 With respect to Halloween, these new reviews offer an opportunity to improve your reputation and create more search-friendly reviews ahead of peak holiday shopping season.

 Halloween is more than a fun holiday full of spooky ghouls and goblins.
 It can set a solid baseline for a successful holiday shopping season, helping you increase sales and repeat business.
-To help with your reputation management and email marketing, not to mention streamline your shipping, give ShippingEasy a try.
+To help with your feedback management and email marketing, not to mention streamline your shipping, give ShippingEasy a try.
 It’s FREE for 30 days!
 Just click below to get started.